Student Handbook: Undergraduate Academic Policies

 An undergraduate student who wishes to request a leave of absence for a semester must complete a Leave of Absence form which is available in the Office of Academic Records and Registration.
 To maintain degree candidate status, the Leave of Absence form must be submitted to the Registrar or his or her designee.
 Failure to complete this form in a timely manner may affect the student's financial aid status.
 A $200 deposit must remain in the student's account with the College for any student requesting a leave of absence.
 If the student does not return to the College at the end of the specified leave of absence period, the deposit will be forfeited.

 If, at the end of an approved leave of absence, a student does not submit a Request for Reinstatement form in order to resume his or her studies, the student will then automatically be considered withdrawn from the college.
-All withdrawn students are automatically placed on academic hold and are not permitted to register for additional courses without submitting a Request for Reinstatement form to the Office of Academic Records and Registration.
+All withdrawn students are automatically placed on academic hold and are not permitted to register for additional courses without submitting a Request for Reinstatement form to the Office of Academic Advising and Assistance.

 Undergraduate students may not retroactively request a leave of absence but must receive permission before the beginning of the first semester of leave of absence.

-H. READMISSION TO THE COLLEGE
+READMISSION TO THE COLLEGE

 STANDARDS FOR ENTERING A PRACTICUM